 Sports & Recreation

-St. Pete hosts the Tampa Bay Rays (MLB), who play at Tropicana Field, and the Tampa Bay Rowdies (NASL), who play at Al Lang Stadium, and roots for the regional home teams who play across the bay—the Tampa Bay Buccaneers (NFL) and the Tampa Bay Lightning (NHL).
-Whether you’re watching or playing, St. Peter offers recreation for athletes and sports fans alike.
-St. Pete has three award-winning public golf courses, nine public pools, 60 lighted tennis courts, 25 pickle ball courts, six dog parks, three skateboard parks, a Jai Alai fronton, a frisbee golf course, a historic shuffleboard and lawn bowling complex, 16 recreation centers, the southeast's largest municipal marina, an airport, an extensive network of trails and bikeways including the Pinellas Trail, a 54-mile stretch from coast to coast, and the brand new St. Pete Pier.
+St. Pete hosts the Tampa Bay Rays (MLB), who play at Tropicana Field, and the Tampa Bay Rowdies (USL), who play at Al Lang Stadium, and roots for the regional home teams who play across the bay—the Tampa Bay Buccaneers (NFL) and the Tampa Bay Lightning (NHL).
+Whether you’re watching or playing, St. Pete offers recreation for athletes and sports fans alike.
+St. Pete has three award-winning public golf courses, nine public pools, 60 lighted tennis courts, 25 pickleball courts, six dog parks, three skateboard parks, a Jai Alai fronton, a frisbee golf course, a historic shuffleboard and lawn bowling complex, 16 recreation centers, the southeast's largest municipal marina, an airport, an extensive network of trails and bikeways including the Pinellas Trail, a 54-mile stretch from coast to coast, and the brand new St. Pete Pier.

 - St. Pete holds a Guinness World Record for logging the most consecutive days of sunshine—a stretch that began in 1967 and lasted 768 days.